Shigeaki-Kanatani/Probe_Design_ver2/README.md

 <img width="987" alt="Screenshot 2024-05-30 at 16 00 23" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/c36a6f91-c6f5-4a01-b009-307b22211e05"><br>

 - Mark them or highlight them in csv file you downloaded earlier, then save the file for the record in the same folder with the name of highlighted version in .xls.
-- Confirm what transcripts you want to remove.
+- Confirm which transcript sequences you want to remove.
 - Copy and paste this region into another Excel sheet and save it in the csv file in the main folder with ExcludeRegion.csv (step 1).
 - The ExcludeRegion.csv file should look like this: